-Students with documented disabilities should contact the Coordinator of Disability Services, located in McBride Hall, Room 132, or call 719-384-6931.
+Students with documented disabilities should contact the Disability Services Specialist located in Learning Commons, Room 118, or call 719-384-6862 about free services to assist them.
 Services include: tutoring, note takers, readers/writers for tests, time for in-class reading/writing, in-class aide for reading/writing, accommodation of physical setting in classroom, tape recorded lectures, enlarged print on handouts/tests, sign language and oral interpreting, adaptive equipment, alternative testing, software/hardware accommodations and other specialized academic procedures.